nuejs/nue/packages/nuejs.org/blog/introducing-hyper/index.md

 ### Isn't this just another framework?
 Hyper takes a different approach than what this question suggests.
-Rather than adding to the ecosystem of tools and abstractions, Hyper aims to reduce complexity by returning to web standards.
+Rather than adding to the ecosystem of tools and abstractions, Hyper aims to reduce tooling and complexity by returning to web standards.
 It eliminates the need for many specialized frameworks, libraries, and practices that have emerged to solve challenges within the React ecosystem.
 Our goal is to offer a simpler path reducing the need for constantly learning new frameworks and tools.

 ### Why are standards so important?